 Although some canned and drained baby corn, frozen and cooked edamame, fresh sugar snap pea or pea pods, or canned bamboo shoots are all great ideas.

+For really traditional tasting Chinese beef fried rice, I like to use dark soy sauce, which gives such a rich and deep color, combined with either regular or reduced sodium soy sauce.
 If you don’t have both dark and regular soy sauces, just use what type soy sauce you keep on hand.

-Oyster sauce is a lovely depth of flavor booster.
+Oyster sauce is also a lovely depth of flavor booster.
 However, if you don’t have it, you can omit it.
 Add a touch more soy sauce in that case.

 Rice: I am all about using what I have on hand.
 If that means a mixture of one packet of microwaved rice as well as some leftover rice I have in the fridge, great, and in it all goes.